bkw777/ATF150x_uPRG/README.md

 * MAX662A always on, VPP on/off by disconnecting VPP
 * Solder pins to the bottom of Adafruit board.
 * Does not require soldering the Adafruit board to the uPRG board, nor sockets.
   Adafruit board remains bread-board friendly and re-usable.
+* Switches instead of jumpers
+* LEDs
 ![](PCB/out/ATF150x_uPRG_s.jpg)
 ![](PCB/out/ATF150x_uPRG_s.2.jpg)
 ![](PCB/out/ATF150x_uPRG_s.f.jpg)